srohde/MongoUpgrade/README.md

 MongoUpgrade
 ============

-MongoUpgrade handles database upgrade scripts.
+MongoUpgrade handles database upgrade scripts for [Mongo DB](http://www.mongodb.org/).
 Scripts need to be put into the subdirectory __upgrades__.
 The scripts are named by the database version.
 The first upgrade scripts is called _1.coffee_.